By Dr Oliver Tearle (Loughborough University)

 And thought of him I love …

+The poem’s structure changed slightly over time.
+The final version is divided into 16 sections, although originally it had 21; Whitman was known for revising his work after its initial publication.
 An example of the pastoral elegy, this poem wasn’t considered one of Whitman’s best poems by Whitman himself.
 However, many of his readers have disagreed, and think this among his finest.

 We have analysed this classic poem here.

 Even those who aren’t familiar with Walt Whitman’s poems may recognise this, thanks to its use in the 1989 Robin Williams film Dead Poets Society:

 O Captain! my Captain! our fearful trip is done,

 The ship has weather’d every rack, the prize we sought is won,